velamyGH/osu-taiko-video-resizer/README.md

 basic tutorial:

+- download the `release.zip` file from the releases tab on the right and extract it

 - open your terminal in the root directory (the one with script.sh)

 - type <pre> ``` ./script.sh (video).mp4 ``` </pre> with (video) being the filename of the video you would want to resize. if the video extension is anything other than .mp4 you will have to rename that accordingly.